Batgirl (film): Marketing

 El Arbi, Fallah, Hodson, and Grace promoted the film at the virtual DC FanDome event in October 2021, where they discussed their preparation for filming and revealed concept art.
 Grace revealed a first look at herself in costume as Batgirl in January 2022.

 Cancellation

+Revelation and immediate impact

 In August 2022, Warner Bros.
-Discovery (WBD) announced that it no longer planned to release Batgirl on HBO Max or theatrically, despite a previously-scheduled 2022 release on HBO Max.
+Discovery (WBD) announced that it no longer planned to release Batgirl on HBO Max or theatrically, despite a previously scheduled 2022 release on HBO Max.
 TheWrap reported that WBD felt the film "simply did not work" and went against the new desire and mandate from CEO David Zaslav to make DC films "big theatrical event films".
 The Guardian reported that this put Batgirl "among the most expensive canceled cinematic projects ever".
+The move was widely described as "unprecedented" in Hollywood history for a big-budget film production.